-3. This Court may exercise personal jurisdiction over each Defendant because each of the Defendants directly targets business activities towards consumers throughout the United States, including Florida, through at least the fully interactive e-commerce stores operating under the seller aliases identified in Schedule A (the "Seller Aliases") attached hereto as Exhibit 1.
-Specifically, each Defendant has targeted sales to the United States by operating these e-commerce stores that target United States consumers, offering to ship to the United States, accepting payment in U.S. dollars, and have sold products using Plaintiff's federally registered trademark.
+3. This Court may exercise personal jurisdiction over each Defendant because each Defendant directly targets business activities towards consumers throughout the United States, including Florida, through at least the fully interactive e-commerce stores (the "Internet Stores") operating under the seller aliases identified in Schedule A (the "Seller Aliases") attached hereto as Exhibit 1.
+Specifically, each Defendant has targeted sales to the United States by operating these e-commerce stores that target United States consumers, offering to ship to the United States, accepting payment in U.S. dollars, and have sold products using Plaintiff's federally registered trademark and copyrights..